BeefoIO/twitchchat/README.md

 I have planed to build a gui with multiple settings.

 Also there is planed to make a hole chat gui like chatty.

-All this will be build with tmi.js, express, electron if you have any idea you can send me an mail:
+All this will be build with tmi.js, express, electron.

+If you have any idea you can send me an mail:
 [beefo@beefo.io](mailto:beefo@beefo.io)